 Committees or Teams

 Until May 2015, the affairs of the Association were managed by a single committee, which was the Executive Committee.
 However, with the launching of the Mississippi Lake Plan in 2015, it became evident that a more elaborate management structure would be required.
 As a result, three new Committees were struck, each empowered to act in accordance with its terms of references.
 Two other Committees were later struck to address private road issues and to focus on the MLA's relationship with the four municipalities around the lake.
-All Committees report to the Executive Committee on a regular basis for further guidance and direction.
-A Director is appointed as Chair of each Committee.
+The latest Committee, Fundraising, was struck in 2023 to coordinate all revenue generating activities.
+All Committees report to the Board on a regular basis for further guidance and direction.
+A Director is normally appointed as Chair of each Committee.

 Boating and Recreation